mijndert/blog/src/weeknotes/week-notes-1.md

 ---
 title: Week notes 1
 date: 2025-01-02 10:00:00
-summary: A weekly summary of things that are on my mind.
-tags:
-- week notes
 ---

 This is my first ever entry in a new series.
 Just about every blog I follow does these week notes where they summarize what they've been up to.
 It's often very personal, sometimes it's about work or games or music.
 I always get something out of reading them, so I thought I'd give it a try myself.
 There's no particular format or structure and I'm trying to figure things out as I go.
 Bear with me.